joelwetzel/Hubitat-MQTT-SmartBlinds/README.md

 1. Solder pins into the buck converter.
 Easiest way to do this is to stick it onto a breadboard, so that forces the pins to align well.

 2. At this point, you MUST calibrate the buck converter to output 5V.
 If you don't, you'll burn up your NodeMCU.
-(Yes, technically an ESP8266 is spec'ed for 3.3V, but it'll work at 5.)
+(Yes, technically an ESP8266 chip itself is spec'ed for 3.3V, but this'll work at 5.
+I believe it's because the NodeMCU has an extra voltage regulator.)

 ![alt text](https://github.com/joelwetzel/Hubitat-MQTT-SmartBlinds/blob/master/images/BuckConverter5V.png)